-We are on the road.
-To travel as far as we can into the lands of northern Greece.
-To see what we can see, find what we can find.
+We are on the road, to travel as far as we can into the lands of northern Greece.

 Leaving the port town of Igoumenitsa we face, straight away, the vast foothills of the Pindus range.

 Mountains lying like the sides of gigantic sleeping dogs, curled up, heads resting on enormous paws.